hydralang/humboldt-doc/source/glossary.rst

        A transport protocol characterized by messages traveling from one source to all nodes.

+   cache
+       A temporary container for data.
+Caches always have some criteria for the removal of data, and should never be the primary store for a piece of data.
+Caches are often used for storage of expensive to obtain data, or for the storage of data that only needs to be held for a short period of time.

    carrier protocol
        A protocol intended to carry another protocol.